 Q:What is the function of vitamin D?

-Q:What is bone density or "bone mass"?
+Q:How is bone density measured?

 Q:About 20% of people with osteoporosis are men.
 True or False?

 While osteoporosis affects women at a higher rate, about 20% of patients with osteoporosis are men.
 About 2 million men in the U.S have osteoporosis, and 12 million more are at risk of developing the condition.
 Risk factors that make women more prone to osteoporosis also apply to men, including: